peidevs/peidevs.github.io/content/about.md

 <img src="https://secure.meetupstatic.com/photos/member/a/b/1/a/member_89983802.jpeg">
 </figure>
 <div class="loop__content clearfix">
 <strong>Bob Shand</strong> - Another original member of the group.
 Bob was an early speaker at many events and helped run many of our most successful events.
-Much of the growth of the group can be attributed to Bob's work wtih Hackathons.
+Much of the growth of the group can be attributed to Bob's work with Hackathons.
 Bob left the elder group after an employment change.
 You will now find Bob hosting Security B-Side conferences.
 </div>
 </article>